George Agar-Ellis, 1st Baron Dover: Family

 Lord Dover married his third cousin once removed Lady Georgiana Howard, daughter of George Howard, 6th Earl of Carlisle, in 1822.
 They had two sons, who became respectively the 3rd Viscount and 5th Viscount, and two daughters.
-He died on 10 July 1833, aged only 36, predeceasing his father by three years.
+He died on 10 July 1833, aged 36, predeceasing his father by three years.
 Lady Dover died in March 1860.

 Works

 Lord Dover's works were chiefly historical, and include: